open-cloud/open-cloud.github.io.old/2_developer.md

 ```

 The line above is typical, and can be copied and pasted into most
-Observer implementations.
+Synchronizer implementations.
 It retrieves the set of objects that have
 never been enacted (enacted = None) or that have been updated since
 they were last enacted (enacted <= updated).